 After leaving Fossil Falls, make your way towards Alabama Hills outside of the small town of Lone Pine.
 For many people, the hills are a favorite feature along Highway 395.
 This pretty desert environment is scattered with large boulders and sandstone rock structures of various sizes, all set in front of the backdrop of the stunning Sierra Nevada mountains.
-Camping here is abundant and free, and the town of Lone Pine is just a few miles away.
+Camping here is abundant, and the town of Lone Pine is just a few miles away.
 There you will find a gas station, restaurants, a grocery store, and several cute shops.

 Climbing and hiking are quite popular here, and there are many routes and trails for your enjoyment.
 Many famous movies were also set in this gorgeous location, the most popular of which include Django Unchained, Chaplin, How the West was Won, Star Trek Generations, Iron Man, Man of Steel, and Gladiator.
 Be sure to check out the local museum of film history on one of your visits to Lone Pine.